Sustainable Finance Infographic

 Common Ground Taxonomy & Advancing the Work of IPSF

 The International Platform on Sustainable Finance (IPSF) published a so-called Common Ground Taxonomy setting out the common features in taxonomies in November 2021.
 The IPSF said in its first annual report that the “… Common Ground Taxonomy will enhance transparency about what is commonly green in member jurisdictions and contribute to scale up cross-border green investments significantly”.
-The European Commission will also propose to broaden and advance the work of the IPSF to new topics such as transition finance and biodiversity and suggest a stronger governance structure for the IPSF.
-Find the 2021 annual report of the IPSF here.
+In November 2022, the IPSF published a report on transition finance.
+Read more about the activities of the IPSF in their 2022 annual report.

 Scaling up Sustainable Finance in Partner Countries